 Can My Job Force Me to Work While Sick?

-This is technically legal, but you might be able to ignore their request.
 To understand the answer to this question, consider:

 - Are you hoping to take paid time off?
 Do you have sick time left?